O'Brien more involved with Texans offense

-HOUSTON -- After a season where the Houston Texans' offense struggled mightily with Brock Osweiler under center, head coach Bill O'Brien has taken measures to make sure the unit shows improvement in 2017 with Tom Savage and rookie Deshaun Watson.
+HOUSTON -- After a season in which the Houston Texans' offense struggled mightily with quarterback Brock Osweiler under center, head coach Bill O'Brien has taken measures to make sure the unit shows improvement in 2017 with Tom Savage and rookie Deshaun Watson.

 "I've been probably doing more coaching myself in the last four or five weeks than I've done in the three years that I've been here," O'Brien said during the Texans' rookie minicamp.
-"I'm really involved in the offense and I'm having a lot of fun."
+"I'm really involved in the offense, and I'm having a lot of fun."

 The Texans did not replace offensive coordinator George Godsey during the offseason and instead said O'Brien will take over playcalling duties.
 Godsey called plays for the Texans through the first three games before O'Brien took over after the Texans' Week 3 loss to the New England Patriots.
 Later in the season, O'Brien said the playcalling had been split between him and Godsey.
 O'Brien also called plays in 2014, his first season in Houston.

 O'Brien said he will continue to be just as involved as the offseason program continues and into the season.
-He said he takes a lot of pride in the Texans' offense and he knows the team has "got to get better offensively" and that starts with working more with Savage and Watson.
+He said he takes a lot of pride in the Texans' offense and that he knows the team has "got to get better offensively," and that starts with working more with Savage and Watson.

 While O'Brien worked with Osweiler last season, it was Godsey who was not only offensive coordinator but also the quarterbacks coach.
 Because of this, it was Godsey who was most involved with the day-to-day with Osweiler, Savage and Brandon Weeden.